-Josh Mejia, BCIC interim executive director, called it an “expansive project” in collaboration with the city, the Brownsville Chamber of Commerce, the University of Texas Rio Grande Valley-Brownsville and the Economic Development Administration through the U.S. Department of Commerce.
+An “expansive project” in collaboration with the city, the Brownsville Chamber of Commerce, the University of Texas Rio Grande Valley-Brownsville and the Economic Development Administration through the U.S. Department of Commerce.

 Two years ago the Brownsville City Commission approved a proposal to transform Casa del Nylon into an all-purpose fire department facility, though the idea was subsequently dropped.
 When BCIC went looking for a home for eBridge, the city provided a list of properties it owns, including Casa del Nylon.
-BCIC deemed it the best choice, since everything the project needs to succeed is within two blocks, including the university, international bridges and economic development organizations, Mejia said.
+BCIC deemed it the best choice, since everything the project needs to succeed is within two blocks, including the university, international bridges and economic development organizations.

-Another plus is that the building is gutted already, which lowers the cost of renovation, Mejia said.
 BCIC is hoping the Economic Development Administration can help defray the cost of renovation, he said.